VikkiWalls/30-Day-Map-Challenge-2022/README.md

 * [Map Layers (Code Output)](https://github.com/VikkiWalls/30-Day-Map-Challenge-2022/tree/main/Maps/Day%209%20Map%20Layers)

 #### Notes:
-* Map was aimed at being largely artistic over functional - however stars and Messier opjects are size aranged by magnitude, or the relative brightness as seen from Earth.
+* Map was aimed at being largely artistic over functional - however stars and Messier objects are size arranged by magnitude, or the relative brightness as seen from Earth.
 * Colours are purely aesthetic.

 [Back to top](#30-day-map-challenge-2022)